 • Voting YES will continue funding for 40% of KCPL’s operating budget.

-• Voting Yes will also make levy funds available to libraries in South Charleston ($214,537) and Nitro ($48,017) during the first year.
+• Voting Yes will also make levy funds available to libraries in South Charleston and Nitro during the first year.
 Levy funding will continue for five years.
 None of the levy funds were used for the construction of the newly renovated downtown library.

 • The Kanawha County Board of Education is sponsoring the public library levy, but will not receive any of the funds.
 Levy funds are for library use only.